How to Forward Calls to Multiple Phones

 Whether you’re running a hotline or setting up a business phone number, you’ll need the ability to route incoming calls to multiple people to ensure that calls are being answered.
-With Telzio, you can forward calls to multiple agents and devices in any location.
-In this article we’ll outline how to forward calls to multiple phones in 3 steps.
+With a Telzio phone system, you can forward calls to multiple agents and devices in any location.
+In this article, we’ll outline how to forward calls to multiple phones in 3 steps.

 Step 1: Open a New Call Flow

-Telzio Call Flows are the easiest way to customize call forwarding and professional calling features for your business.
+Telzio Call Flows are the easiest way to customize call forwarding features for your business.
 We’ve taken sophisticated features and simplified them into a visual workflow editor so there’s no programming or technical expertise needed to implement them for any small business.

 Located within the Call Flow are a number of features that you can select from.
 In this article, we’ll be working with the Forward feature.

 To open a new Call Flow, simply navigate to the Call Flows page from your Telzio Dashboard, and click Add Flow.